Jimmy Gobble: Chicago White Sox

 On April 5, 2009, the Chicago White Sox signed Gobble to a minor league contract and assigned him to the Triple-A Charlotte Knights.

-The Chicago White Sox promoted him from Triple-A Charlotte Knights on Monday, May 11, 2009 to take the roster spot of struggling starter José Contreras.

-On July 7, 2009, he was designated for assignment.
+He was promoted to the major league roster on May 11, taking the roster spot of struggling starter José Contreras.
+On July 7, he was designated for assignment.
+At the time, he had recorded a 7.50 ERA in 12 games.

 Colorado Rockies

 On January 28, 2010, Gobble signed a minor league contract with the Colorado Rockies with an invite to spring training.
 He did not allow a hit in three Cactus League outings and appeared to have locked up a spot as the team's left-handed specialist before suffering an injury.

-He appeared in two games for the Class AAA Colorado Springs Sky Sox before retiring.
+He appeared in two games for the Triple-A Colorado Springs Sky Sox before retiring.

+Personal life

+In 2017, Gobble was named as the head baseball coach at his alma mater, John S. Battle High School in Bristol, Virginia.